GeertBosch/chessfun/README.md

 ## Just Print It!
 How hard can it be?
 We print the 64 positions in a rectangular grid.
 Done.
 OK, the empty space make it hard to see the actual location of the pieces, so in come the dots.
-The normally excellent space adjustments by Fira Code are not helpful here, but really the board isn't at all square.
+The normally excellent space adjustments by the [Fira Code](https://github.com/tonsky/FiraCode) font are not helpful here, but really the board isn't at all square.
 After adding spaces, it's at least usable.

 GNU Chess 6.2.9 sticks with this third try and calls it a day.
 That's fair.
 Chess programs generally